kubernetes/minikube/site/content/en/docs/drivers/hyperkit.md

 hyperkit -v
 ```

-alternatively you check the path of your hyperkit by:
+if the version didn't change to the latest version [here](https://github.com/moby/hyperkit/releases), you check if there is an existing hyperkit in the path:
 ```
 which hyperkit
 ```